 The second shooting happened just a year later, while Moore was working as a security guard.
 A man fired a semiautomatic handgun in a parking lot at his ex-wife and killed her.
 Moore killed the man with a shot to the head.

 $1.27 Million Taken in City Funds via a Controversial Program

 Through the DROP program, Michel Moore was able to receive a controversial $1.27 million windfall.
-Intended as a program to give retiring officers and firefighters pensions in the last five years of their jobs, chiefs are meant to be exempt from DROP.
+Chiefs are meant to be exempt from DROP, which was intended as a program to give retiring officers and firefighters pensions in the last five years of their jobs.
 Despite that, Moore was able to come back to the LAPD with a promotion to chief of operations after just a few weeks of retirement using a “bounce,” a provision in the program which allows the chief of police to bring back a specialized officer for up to a year.